Coronavirus digest: Infection gives immunity for several months | DW | 14.01.2021

-A study has found that people who have recovered from COVID-19 are largely protected for at least 5 months.
-Meanwhile, Germany's contracted at a dramatic pace amid the tough restrictions.
+A study has found that people who have recovered from COVID-19 are largely protected for at least five months.
+Meanwhile, Germany's economy contracted at a dramatic pace.
 Follow DW for the latest.

+Tens of thousands of healthcare workers in Britain, tested regularly since June, were the subjects of the study

 However, the research showed there was still evidence that those with antibodies may still be able to carry and spread the virus.